-In Year 7 (State fiscal year 2006-07) the program will continue to follow well established priorities.
+In Year 8 (State fiscal year 2007-08) the program will continue to follow well established priorities, although there will be a significant increase in local assistance available.

 Levee Maintenance

 The Subventions Program will provide funding for maintenance activities to preserve the existing levees, protect individual islands, provide mitigation for habitat impacts, and provide a base upon which to build when funding is increased.